sage-code/eve/manual/basic.md

 | type      | description
 |-----------|---------------------------------------------------------------
-| @Duration | Delta time / duration hours/minutes/seconds
+| Duration  | Delta time / duration hours/minutes/seconds
-| @Angle    | Degree angle between two lines
+| Angle     | Degree angle between two lines
-| @Length   | Dimension of objects or distance
+| Length    | Dimension of objects or distance
-| @Distance | The travel distance between to points in space
+| Distance  | The travel distance between to points in space
 ...

 See also: [UCUM](http://unitsofmeasure.org/ucum.html)

 **note:**
 * In the future we will cover a complete set of physical types
-* Physical types include a measurement unit
+* Physical types include measurement unit and transformation methods

 ## Numeric Types